sdruckerfig/SenchaArchitectExt6TinyMCE/README.md

 Select File | Install User Extension | Select TinyMCE.aux

 Usage Notes:
-After deploying the component into your app, you will need to manually add "packages/TinyMCE/src" to your app's classpath in the app.json file.
+Deploy the component to your app by simply dragging the "TinyMCE Wysiwyg Editor" component from the toolbox onto your design canvas.
+See the TinyMCE docs at https://www.tinymce.com/docs/configure/integration-and-setup/ for information about plugins and other configuration options.